jadry92/basics-js-project/README.md

 To give a try open this [link](https://jadry92.github.io/basics-js-project/)

-This project is usefull if you are looking for an esay example of OOP (Object-oriented programming) in Java-script.
+This project is usefull if you are looking for an esay example of OOP (Object-oriented programming) in JavaScript.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4NDM4NTk2NywtNzU4NzQ4NzQxLDExNT
+eyJoaXN0b3J5IjpbMTg2NDgyNDkwMCwtNzU4NzQ4NzQxLDExNT
 U4MzY4MTddfQ==
 -->